pucherot/Pi.Alert/docs/NETWORK_RELATIONSHIP.md

 #### <ins>Create a device Router:</ins>

-To create a router on the network side, I select a device of type "Router" from the list, specify the type again, followed by the number of ports.
+To create a router on the network page, I select a device of type "Router" from the list, specify the type again, followed by the number of ports.

 ![Manage Net Devices - add 2][Manage_Net_Devices_add_2]